 We estimate the fair value of our reporting units (which are our regions) using a combination of an income approach based on the present value of estimated future cash flows and a market approach based on market price data of shares of our Company and other corporations engaged in similar businesses as well as acquisition multiples paid in recent transactions within our industry (including our own acquisitions).
 We believe this approach, which utilizes multiple valuation techniques, yields the most appropriate evidence of fair value.
 We review goodwill for impairment utilizing a two-step process.
-The first step of the impairment test requires a comparison of the fair value of each of our reporting units' net assets is less than its fair value, no indication of impairment exists and a second step is not performed.
+The first step of the impairment test requires a comparison of the fair value of each of our reporting units' net assets to the respective carrying value of net assets.
+If the carrying value of a reporting unit's net assets is less than its fair value, no indication of impairment exists and a second step is not performed.
 If the carrying amount of a reporting unit's net assets is higher than its fair value, there is an indication that an impairment may exist and a second step must be performed.
 In the second step, the impairment is calculated by comparing the implied fair value of the reporting unit's goodwill (as if purchase accounting were performed on the testing date) with the carrying amount of the goodwill.
 If the carrying amount of the reporting unit's goodwill is greater than the implied fair value of its goodwill, an impairment loss must be recognized for the excess and charged to operations.

 Financial Accounting Standards Board ("FASB") guidance permits entities to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
-As discussed below (see "New Accounting Pronouncements-Simplifying the Test for Goodwill Impairment"), we are currently assessing whether we will early adopt accounting guidance that eliminates the second step from the goodwill impairment test when it becomes effective (for annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019).
+As discussed below (see "New Accounting Pronouncements-Simplifying the Test for Goodwill Impairment"), in 2020, we will adopt accounting guidance that eliminates the second step from the goodwill impairment test (this guidance is not expected to have a significant impact on our financial statements).